hashicorp/terraform-provider-google/website/docs/r/cloudfunctions_function.html.markdown

 * `max_instances` - (Optional) The limit on the maximum number of function instances that may coexist at a given time.

+* `min_instances` - (Optional) The limit on the minimum number of function instances that may coexist at a given time.

 <a name="nested_event_trigger"></a>The `event_trigger` block supports:

 * `event_type` - (Required) The type of event to observe.
 For example: `"google.storage.object.finalize"`.